NetApp/Verda/README.md

 * Once the application is managed, select the "Execution hooks" tab.
 * Add the execution hook.
 * Trigger the execution hook by performing an operation (snapshot, backup, restore).
-* Verify it's execution in the Activity Window of Astra Control.
+* Verify its execution in the Activity Window of Astra Control.

 ## Troubleshooting failures